pkhuong/martingale-cs/README.md

 generating function `mgf(t) = E[exp(tx)] <= exp(t^2 / 2)` for all
 `t >= 0`.
-However, this property can be hard to prove, and [Hoeffding's lemma](https://en.wikipedia.org/wiki/Hoeffding%27s_lemma) says that a range in [-1, 1] suffices to satisfy the condition.
+However, this property can be hard to prove, and [Hoeffding's lemma](https://en.wikipedia.org/wiki/Hoeffding%27s_lemma) says that a range of width at most 2 (e.g., [-1, 1]) suffices to satisfy the condition.

 This library implements a confidence sequence on the rank of any specific quantile in the observations on top of the martingale